-The current monitoring well network for the OU III BGRR/WCF project consists of 65 wells.
-The locations are shown in Figure 12.16.1.
+The current monitoring well network for the OU III BGRR/WCF project consists of 66 wells.
+The locations are shown in Figure 12.14.1.
 The wells are sampled annually to semi-annually for analysis of Sr-90.
-The monitoring schedule is provided in Table 12.16.2.
+The monitoring schedule is provided in Table 12.14.2.

 The analytical results show several distinct areas of elevated Sr-90: one emanating from the WCF and extending approximately 1,300 feet south and another beginning south of the BGRR and extending south approximately 1,200 feet.
-The third area of elevated Sr-90 concentrations begins at the Pile Fan Sump area and extends south for approximately 600 feet.
+The third area of elevated Sr- 90 concentrations begins at the Pile Fan Sump area and extends south for approximately 600 feet.
 Variability in groundwater flow directions due to changes in pumping and recharge patterns in the plume vicinity over time have resulted in lateral spreading of the contamination.

-that if eastern supply wells 10, 11, and 12 are used as the primary source of potable water for an extended time, the capture zone for these supply wells may extend to near the BGRR.
+In addition, evaluation of various scenarios for potable water supply at the BNL site has shown that if eastern supply wells 10, 11, and 12 are used as the primary source of potable water for an extended time, the capture zone for these supply wells may extend to near the Environmental Monitoring Plan

+BGRR.
 This could result in the Sr-90 contamination being drawn into the supply wells.
 The BNL Water and Sanitary Planning Committee is charged with monitoring supply well usage across the site to minimize any impacts from changing groundwater flow on contaminant plumes.